itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 1

-Goal in Context: show the player the results of the game, and give the option to rematch or exit
+Goal in Context: Show the player the results of the game, and give the option to rematch or exit

-Precondition: the game has ended from either a player either winning or forfeiting
+Precondition: The player and opponent are in the middle of a game

-Trigger:
+Trigger: The game has ended from either player winning or forfeiting

 Scenario:
   1. A player wins the game, and signals to show the ending screen
   2. The end screen is shown, with the results of the game
   3. The player is able to rematch or quit the game

-Post Condition: the player see their results and can rematch or quit the game
+Post Condition: The player see their results and can rematch or quit the game

 Exceptions: N/A

 Priority: High

-When Available: iteration 1, after game rules are implemented
+When Available: Iteration 1, after game rules are implemented

-Frequency of Use: once per game
+Frequency of Use: Once per game

 Channel to Actor: GUI